Køge Stadium

-Køge Stadion is a multi-use stadium in Køge, Denmark.
-It is currently used mostly for football matches and is the home stadium of HB Køge men and HB Køge women, and their mother club Køge BK.
+Køge Stadion (currently known as Capelli Sport Stadion for sponsorship reasons), is a multi-purpose sports venue located in Køge, Denmark.
+It serves as the home ground of Danish 1st Division club HB Køge, as well as their women's team.
+The stadium has a capacity of 4,000 spectators.

 The stadium used to hold 10,000 people and opened in 1932.
 After renovation in 2019, it now holds room for 1,000 people seated.